Advertiser Disclosure

 Sales is a diverse field with diverse training requirements.
 One constant, however, is a lack of education and employment prerequisites.
 If you have a high school diploma or GED, a personable manner, and a willingness to learn about what your employer sells, you shouldn’t have trouble landing an entry-level sales position.

-That said, sales isn’t for everyone.
-Note the wide salary range, a function of the profession’s still-standard commission-based compensation structure.
+That said, sales isn’t for everyone thanks to its wide salary range, a function of the profession’s still-standard commission-based compensation structure.
 If you’re a convincing salesperson, a consistent six-figure annual haul isn’t outside the realm of possibility.
 If you lack that killer instinct, then you’re likely to struggle.

 • Degree or Certificate Requirements: High school diploma or equivalent; postsecondary coursework may be helpful; many states require licenses